thansohn-CPSC349/covid-19/README.md

 To run, node.js and npm must be installed.
-If so, navigate to the directory and type
+Once they are, navigate to the directory you cloned this repository to and type
 ```npm start.```